 Roasted garlic paste has many uses at any time of the year but it’s especially good to have all ready for Christmas dishes.
 And surprise, surprise – it’s dead easy to make too.
-I usually roast mine when I’m making something else in the oven like a casserole although you can make it separately too.
+I usually roast mine when I’m making something else in the oven like a casserole to make the most of the energy although you can make it separately too.

 Recipe ideas